A bruising presidential campaign was drawing to a close in the

 (AP)

-Filipino boxer and Congressman Manny Pacquiao, on board a campaign float, who is running for senator in Monday's national elections throw souvenir t-shirts, candies and wrist bands to supporters during the campaign sortie with Presidential candidate Vice-president Jejomar Binay, in Navotas north of Manila, Philippines Friday, May 6, 2016.
+the top five of the possible senators.
+Filipino boxer and Congressman Manny Pacquiao, who is running for senator in Monday's national elections, places a souvenir t-shirt and a wrist band in an inverted umbrella of a commuter during his campaign sortie with Presidential candidate Vice-president Jejomar Binay in Navotas north of Manila, Philippines Friday, May 6, 2016.
 Binay is running fourth in the latest poll survey while Pacquiao is in the top five of the possible senators.

 A father carries his children as they wait for the campaign motorcade of presidential candidate Vice-president Jejomar Binay and Filipino boxer and Congressman Manny Pacquiao, who is running for senator in Monday's national elections, to pass by during their campaign sortie in Navotas north of Manila, Philippines Friday, May 6, 2016.
 Binay is running fourth in the latest poll survey while Pacquiao is in the top five of the possible senators.